 After the Restructuring, Converted MMIC will operate under the direction of its Board of Directors and all voting rights, including the election of the Board of Directors of Converted MMIC, will be vested exclusively in the holder(s) of its outstanding voting stock; specifically, MIHC.
 Moreover, under Wisconsin law, MIHC must retain ownership, directly or indirectly, of at least 51% of the voting stock of Converted MMIC at all times.
 Accordingly, MIHC will have voting control over the outcome of most matters presented to the stockholders of Converted MMIC for resolution by vote, including the election of the Board of Directors for Converted MMIC.
-MIHC will operate under the direction of its Board of Directors and all voting rights, including the election of the Board of Directors of MIHC.
+MIHC will operate under the direction of its Board of Directors and all voting rights, including the election of the Board of Directors of MIHC, will be vested exclusively in the Policyholders of Converted MMIC who become Members of MIHC.
 These Members will be entitled to vote on all matters requiring action by the Members, including the election of the directors of MIHC.